Lortseam/completeconfig/README.md

 * Fully extensible via extension system

 ## Usage
-Usage instructions can be found in the [wiki](https://gitlab.com/Lortseam/completeconfig/-/wikis/home).
+Usage instructions and examples can be found in the [wiki](https://gitlab.com/Lortseam/completeconfig/-/wikis/home).

 ## License
 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.